indralukmana/turbin3_Q3_indralukmana_capstone/docs/prd.md

 ### Testing & Development Environment

-Full Testing Pyramid (for the Anchor Programs) using `litesvm`.
+Full Testing Pyramid (for the Anchor Programs) using Anchor's built-in testing framework.

-- **Unit Tests:** For individual functions and instruction handlers within the Anchor programs, leveraging `litesvm` for accurate time simulation.
+- **Unit Tests:** For individual functions and instruction handlers within the Anchor programs, leveraging the framework for core functionality testing.
+Note that precise time simulation for check-in windows will be deferred.
-- **Integration Tests:** For testing the interaction between program instructions, account state changes, and the flow between the `vault` and `nft-minter` programs, using `litesvm`.
+- **Integration Tests:** For testing the interaction between program instructions, account state changes, and the flow between the `vault` and `nft-minter` programs, using the framework.
+Time-based logic testing will be deferred.
-- **End-to-End Tests:** Scripts demonstrating the full user flow (Initialize -> Check-in(s) -> Withdraw -> Mint NFT) will be developed and run locally using `litesvm`.
+- **End-to-End Tests:** Scripts demonstrating the full user flow (Initialize -> Check-in(s) -> Withdraw -> Mint NFT) will be developed and run locally using the framework.
 Final validation will also occur on Devnet.

 ### Additional Technical Assumptions and Requests